 - For not letting Romário join the team that represented Brazil at the 2002 World Cup, Coach Scolari became target of criticism but silenced them all when his team won not only the cup but all games (without overtime).

 - Eric Cantona.
 If there is one man who can be attributed for kicking off the modern era of football it is this man.
 Almost single-handedly making the English Premiership the focal point of domestic football, whilst becoming a true pop-culture icon in the UK, the likes of which Beckham, Zidane and Henry can only match.
 He was also likely the greatest bargain signing of all time for only £1.2 million.
 Now, Cantona is mainly a media personality, though he still plays in beach football competitions.

 - Lionel "Leo" Messi: An Argentine striker playing for F.C.
 Barcelona who is widely considered the best active player in the world (a title he's fighting over with the above-mentioned Cristiano Ronaldo).
-Fast, creative, talented, goal-hungry and basically unstoppable if he has a good day (he has a lot of good days), even the arrogant Maradona and the godlike Pele have bowed to his skills.
-He broke the original Ronaldo's single-season goal-scoring team record for F.C.
-Barcelona and has recently become the team's top goalscorer EVER in the same season he just won his fourth Ballon D'Or, an award the FIFA gives to the best player of the year.
-Something no player has ever done before.
+Fast, creative, talented, goal-hungry and basically unstoppable if he has a good day (he has a lot of good days), even the arrogant Maradona and the godlike Pelé have bowed to his skills.
+He broke the Brazilian Ronaldo's single-season goal-scoring team record for F.C.
+Barcelona and became the team's top goalscorer EVER in the same season.
+He also won fourth Ballon D'Or, an award that FIFA gives to the best player of the year.
+Something no (male) player has ever done before.

-- Josep "Pep" Guardiola: Some of the younger tropers may only recognize him as the very successful manager of the German giant Bayern München and as the former manager of the best Barcelona ever.
+- Josep "Pep" Guardiola: Some of the younger tropers may only recognize him as the current manager of the German giant Bayern München and as the former manager of the best Barcelona ever.
 But before that he was one of the best Spanish midfielders ever.
 The king of the defensive area, he was able to read the game like no other, and his milimetrically precise passes decided matches.
-If you never seen him playing, don't worry too much; his pupil and fellow midfielder Xavi plays a lot like him.
+If you never saw him play, don't worry too much; his pupil and fellow midfielder Xavi plays a lot like him.

 - Wayne Rooney: is a gifted player from Everton who made career records at a very young age.
 Widely noted today at the new star of Manchester United after Beckham left the squad.
 Made the National team at the age of 17, but is still yet to lead England to a European Title or a World Cup.
 He's done it a lot for United though.

-- Javier Hernandez Balcazar or just Chicharito*, following Latin American custom of using nicknames for football jerseys.
-Star of Mexican club CD Guadalajara (more known as Chivas), until he was signed by Manchester United in 2010 as it's new center forward and counterpart for Rooney.
+- Javier Hernandez Balcazar or just Chicharitonote , following Latin American custom of using nicknames for football jerseys.
+Star of Mexican club CD Guadalajara (more known as Chivas), until he was signed by Manchester United in 2010 as its new center forward and counterpart for Rooney.
 The very first Mexican to play for Manchester United.

-- Frank Lampard: Son of West Ham United's Frank Richard Lampard and current star of Chelsea; known more for his playmaking skills at the midfield than his scoring ability (any cross coming from Lampard is sure to find its mark), although he can rise to the occasion if the team needs an additional striker.
+- Frank Lampard: Son of West Ham United's Frank Richard Lampard and current star of Chelsea; Lampard is renown for his astonishing goal record, despite being a midfielder and not a striker.
 One of the mainstays of the English National Team, usually playing The Lancer to Gerrard and Rooney.
 Chelsea's highest-ever goal scorer, with over 200 goals and counting.